intelsdi-x/swan/lib/README.md

 ## Usage

-While galileo is a library to be imported and extended by the user, you can run the bundled example experiments:
+While Swan is a library to be imported and extended by the user, you can run the bundled example experiments:

 ```
 $ python example_simple.py